 2 – Next up you need to have food.
 Pick foods that are non-perishable.
 Granola bars, crackers, cereals and canned foods are good choices.
 If you have canned foods make sure you include a can opener!
 Aim to have enough food to last 72 hours.
 You may want to include some plastic plates and cutlery if you have the space.
 If you have a baby that is still on a bottle, make sure you include a bottle and formula you can mix with water.
 Even if that is not normally what your baby would have, in an emergency you want to keep them fed.
 If you have a toddler or baby starting on solids, make sure you have food they can eat.
 If you really want to be prepared, include some MREs with built in heaters for quick hot meals.

 3 – Clothing is next on the list.
 Ensure you have one change of clothes per person.
-Place each person’s clothes in a ziplock bag and label them.
+Place each person’s clothes in a plastic bag and label them.
 That way when you check your bag twice a year, you can pull out the kids clothes that they have outgrown and refill the bag with new clothes that will fit.
 Make sure you include protective clothing – sweaters, touques, mitts, and even coats if you can fit them.
 Think layers.

 TIP!
 Pack a few garbage bags, they can be used for many things including emergency ponchos.